Author: Rev. Jonalu Johnstone

 Celebrating May Day

 Twentieth century American naturalist Edwin Way Teale expressed a sentiment many would agree with: “The world’s favorite season is the spring./ All things seem possible in May.”
 Spring brings us many signs of hope and celebration – graduations, recitals, flowers, baseball, picnics.
-We’re in the thick … read more.
+We’re in the thick of that season.
+For thousands of years, May 1 has … Continue reading Celebrating May Day

 Growth and Change